 What are some examples of things you can do to create a culture of innovation?

 One of the best ways to create innovation is to put faith in employees.
-FremantleMedia is a wonderful example of an innovation culture – it’s part of our DNA – and that culture of innovation has been passed along to each member of the company.
+FremantleMedia provides a wonderful example of an innovative culture – it’s part of our DNA – and that culture of innovation has been passed along to each member of the company.
 I’m really proud that FremantleMedia allows people to come up with new ideas, respects those ideas, and then aides employees in achieving said goal.
 We have a ‘What’s Trending?’
 Board in the main kitchen where employees can write about new trends or topics of interest.
 We also have a summit where employees can come up with new ideas for TV shows and present them to our Head of Development and also to our CEO’s.

 What do you think your industry will look like in the next 5-10 years?